connexcs/docs/docs/customer-ratecard.md

 ## Customer Rate Card Functions

 + **Bulk Build**: Select multiple cards to perform the build.
-This is usually done after you've set up your properties and profit, or when you need to gather multiple customers after a rate change.
+This is usually done after you've set up your properties and profit, or when you need to gather several customers after a rate change.

 + **Bulk Edit**: Edit multiple cards at a time for some Properties settings.